 Liquidity risk.
-The extent (if at all) to which a security may be sold without negatively impacting its market value may be impaired by reduced market activity or participation, legal restrictions, or other economic and market impediments.
+The extent (if at all) to which a security may be sold or a derivative position closed without negatively impacting its market value may be impaired by reduced market activity or participation, legal restrictions, or other economic and market impediments.
+Liquidity risk may be magnified in rising interest rate environments due to higher than normal redemption rates.
+Widespread selling of fixed-income securities to satisfy redemptions during periods of reduced demand may adversely impact the price or salability of such securities.
+Periods of heavy redemption could cause the fund to sell assets at a loss or depressed value, which could negatively affect performance.
+Redemption risk is heightened during periods of declining or illiquid markets.